FAQs - Identity Verification Information for Employers

 UI benefits are taxable and we report the amount of benefits paid to the Internal Revenue Service.
 This is an additional safeguard.

-Review Benefit Audit Information to find out more about the benefit audit process.
+Review FAQs – Benefit Audits to find out more about the benefit audit process.

 When EDD receives information that an identity theft has occurred, we flag the social security number used to file a UI claim.
 If anyone attempts to use that social security number again, the Department will request additional identifying information from the individual filing the claim.
 If the true owner of the social security number is not the individual filing the claim, we determine the true owner and deny a claim to the imposter.